sanatehreem1/TicTacToeGame/Info.md

 # Tic Tac Toe – CLI Game
-_A JavaScript command-line Tic Tac Toe game built for Hackathon #1_
+A JavaScript command-line Tic Tac Toe game built for Hackathon

----

 ## Project Description
 This is a fully interactive **Tic Tac Toe** game played in the terminal using **Node.js**.